Our food learning programme inspires people to cook with, learn more about, and enjoy to eat plants.

-The aim of the food learning programme at the Garden Museum is to inspire participants to cook with, learn more about, and enjoy to eat; plants.
-We base our recipes on vegetables and fruits and like to include botanically inspired foods such as edible flowers and herbs.
+We base our recipes on seasonal vegetables and fruits and like to include botanically inspired foods such as edible flowers and herbs.
 Where possible we take inspiration from items in The Museum’s own collection, gardens or the temporary exhibitions.
 You can try out some of our recipes by checking out our food learning resources below.